 This Week In Veloren 31

-Thanks to all of the contributors this week, @Timo, @Zesterer, @Slipped, @Pfauenauge, @Muqito, @tommy, @Imbris, @yashaslokesh, and @haslersn!
+Thanks to all of the contributors this week, @Timo, @Zesterer, @Slipped, @Pfau, @Muqito, @tommy, @Imbris, @yashaslokesh, and @haslersn!

-Thanks to @Pfauenauge for this week's Screenshot Saturday.
+Thanks to @Pfau for this week's Screenshot Saturday.
 We're excited to see what comes out next week!

 Generating Towns by @Zesterer

 We'd like generated towns to have structure.
 To do this, we generate them in several passes.
 They look something like this:

 First, we split the town up into 9x9x9 cells.
 For each one, we work out whether it sits close to or below the surface of the terrain.
 If that's the case, we designate that cell a 'foundation'.
 Foundations are special cells that permit the generation of other structures in later passes.